 Our business is tied to market conditions in the semiconductor industry, which is highly cyclical.
-Because our business is, and will continue to be, dependent on the requirements of semiconductor companies for subcontracted packaging and test services, any downtum in the semiconductor industry or any other industry that uses a significant number of semiconductor devices, such as the personal computer and telecommunication devices industries, could have a material adverse effect on our business and operating results.
-We are currently experiencing a downtum in the semiconductor industry which has negatively impacted our revenues, margins and net loss.
-A significant portion of our operating expenses is relatively fixed in nature, and planned expenditures are based in part on anticipated customer orders, which are difficult to estimate due to the industry downturn.
-Our customers' aggregate forecasts have weakened considerably during 2004 in connection with a greater level of uncertainty regarding end-market demand.
-This trend is materially hindering our visibility into revenue, the mix of that revenue, capacity utilization and the pricing environment.
-In addition, our fixed operating costs and excess capacity have increased in part as a result of our efforts to expand our capacity through acquisitions, including the acquisition of certain operations and assets in Shanghai, China and Singapore from International Business Machines Corp. and Xin Development Co., Ltd. in May 2004, and the acquisition of capital stock of Unitive, Inc. and Unitive Semiconductor Taiwan Corporation in August 2004.
-We cannot predict if and when industry conditions will improve.
-If industry conditions do not improve, we could sustain significant losses which could materially impact our business including our liquidity.
+Because our business is, and will continue to be, dependent on the requirements of semiconductor companies for subcontracted packaging and test services, any downtum in the semiconductor industry or any other industry that uses a significant number of semiconductor devices, such as the personal computer and telecommunication devices industries, could have a material adverse effect on our business.
+We experienced significant recovery in most of our packaging services during 2002 and 2003.
+Visibility has improved in light of customer forecasts and positive trends are forming.
+Beginning in the second half of 2003, a large number of customers over-supported their forecasts as demand materialized faster than initially projected.
+However, there still remains some uncertainty as to the sustainability of these trends.
+If industry conditions do not continue to improve, we could sustain significant losses which could materially impact our business including our liquidity.